TEAMuP-dev/audacitorch/README.md

 ## Model Metadata

-Certain details about the model, such as its sample rate, tool type (e.g. waveform-to-waveform or waveform-to-labels), list of labels, etc. must be provided by the model contributor in a separate `metadata.json` file.
-In order to help users choose the correct model for their required task, model contributors are asked to provide a short and long description of the model, the target domain of the model (e.g. speech, music, environmental, etc.), as well as a list of tags or keywords as part of the metadata.
-Note that you do not need to manually create a metadata file, we provide utility function to automatically create and test metadata files from a Python dictionary.
-For an example of creating a metadata file from a Python dictionary, see [here](#creating-metadata).
+Certain details about the model, such as its sample rate, etc. must be provided by the model contributor.
+In order to help users choose the correct model for their required task, model contributors are asked to provide a short description of the model, among some other fields.

 #### Metadata Spec